Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-Eagleby's median income among taxpayers was $41,414 in financial year 2022.
-The average income stood at $46,300 during the same period.
-These figures are lower than those for Greater Brisbane, which were $55,645 and $70,520 respectively.
-Based on Wage Price Index growth of 11.71% since financial year 2022, estimated median income in Eagleby is approximately $46,264 as of March 2025.
-The estimated average income for the same period is around $51,722.
-According to Census 2021 data, incomes in Eagleby fall between the 7th and 10th percentiles nationally.
-Income distribution shows that 33.2% of locals (5,013 people) earn between $800 and $1,499, while a larger cohort in broader areas earns between $1,500 and $2,999.
-Housing affordability pressures are severe in Eagleby, with only 79.6% of income remaining, ranking at the 6th percentile nationally.
+Eagleby's median income among taxpayers was $41,414 in financial year 2022, according to AreaSearch data aggregated from the latest ATO figures.
+The average income stood at $46,300 during this period.
+In comparison, Greater Brisbane had median and average incomes of $55,645 and $70,520 respectively in financial year 2022.
+Based on a Wage Price Index growth rate of 13.99% since then, estimated median income for Eagleby is approximately $47,208 as of September 2025, with average income projected at around $52,777 during the same period.
+Census data indicates that incomes in Eagleby fall between the 7th and 10th percentiles nationally for households, families, and individuals.
+Income distribution shows that 33.2% of Eagleby's population (5,013 individuals) earn within the $800 - $1,499 range, differing from surrounding regions where the dominant income bracket is $1,500 - $2,999 at 33.3%.
+Housing affordability pressures are severe in Eagleby, with only 79.6% of income remaining after housing costs, ranking at the 6th percentile nationally.

 Frequently Asked Questions - Income